loncarales/loncar.net/content/posts/windows-as-development-machine-in-2019.md

 ### Running Linux Software

 As a Windows user, I would like to run Linux software without leaving the Windows environment.
-In the past, we had to use [Virtual Machines](https://en.wikipedia.org/wiki/Virtual_machine) or [Cygwin](https://www.cygwin.com/) but with the Windows 10 version 1607 and later we can install compatibility layer for running Linux binary executables natively using [Windows Subsystem for Linux (WSL)](https://docs.microsoft.com/en-us/windows/wsl/about).
+In the past, I had to use [Virtual Machines](https://en.wikipedia.org/wiki/Virtual_machine) or [Cygwin](https://www.cygwin.com/) but with the Windows 10 version 1607 and later we can install compatibility layer for running Linux binary executables natively using [Windows Subsystem for Linux (WSL)](https://docs.microsoft.com/en-us/windows/wsl/about).
 There is also software which won't run on Windows natively, so we need a Unix-like environment.
 One of such tools is [Ansible](https://www.ansible.com/), an open-source software provisioning, configuration management, and application deployment tool.
 Ansible will only run on Unix-like systems (Linux, Unix, BSD, Cygwin and WSL) but can configure both Unix-like systems as well as Microsoft Windows.
 If you're planning to use Ansible on Windows, I would recommend installing it using Windows Subsystem for Linux (WSL).

 {{< figure link="https://s3.eu-central-1.amazonaws.com/loncar.net/ansible-inside-wsl.png" src="https://s3.eu-central-1.amazonaws.com/loncar.net/ansible-inside-wsl.png" alt="Using Ansible through Windows 10's Subsystem for Linux" caption="Using Ansible through Windows 10's Subsystem for Linux" >}}

 ### The Future

 WSL (Windows Subsystem for Linux) is a Linux kernel compatibility layer for Windows.
 It allows many Linux programs (mainly the command line ones) to run inside Windows.
 Microsoft has recently announced that they will bring the newest architecture for the Windows Subsystem for Linux: [WSL 2](https://devblogs.microsoft.com/commandline/announcing-wsl-2/).

 Changes in this new architecture will allow for:

 * dramatic file system performance increases.
 * full system call compatibility, meaning we can run more Linux apps in WSL 2 such as [Docker](https://www.docker.com/).